pergerch/GTT-DockerSession/PITCHME.md

 1) Right-click on project - Add - Container Orchestrator support
 2) Select Windows or Linux
-3) Dockerfile and docker-compose are created (incl. development setup)
+3) Dockerfile and docker-compose are created (incl. development profile)
 4) F5 to run

 Example of practical use can be found here: